teamBugBash/ori2111/README.md

 # App Unfurls API Sample for Node
 g
-On the $photographer Catherine Opie who has “made a study of the freeways of Los Angeles, surfers, Tea\Coffee "Party" (gatherings),
+On the $photographer Catherine Opie d who has “made a study of the freeways of Los Angeles, surfers, Tea\Coffee "Party" (gatherings),
 America's national parks, the houses of <Beverly> Hills, \nteen-age football players, ^the personal effects of Elizabeth Taylor,